Amourspirit/AutoHotkey-Snippit/README.md

 ###Sharing Snippits
 AutoHotkey Snippit is designed with sharing of snippetsin mind.
 Snippets can be exported and import via the Hotlist Application.

+####Getting Started
+Having a basic understanding of [AutoHotKey][3] is helpful but not necessary to get started.
+AutoHotkey Snippit comes with a few templates already installed.
+The Default profile when installed is Windows Global.
+Which include shortcust to many of windows control panel items.
+As well there is an auto correct plugin included with the Windows Global that auto corrects hundreds of spelling mistakes.

+The **AutoHotkey Snippit** application is the main launch point for the program and runs in the system tray.
+If the **AutoHotkey Snipit** is not running in the system tray then no Hotkeys, Hotstring plugins willl be active.
+Althouth you may stil edit any profiles or plugin using the **Hotlist** application.

 **Plugins may contain three flavors.**

 * Hotkeys - These are Actions that are taken when a specified hot key is pressed such as Ctrl+Win+A ,